tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

-# Time Service
+# Time Service Access in Scripts

+The time and scheduling functionality of the CSW Time Service are available to script writers.
+Time Service DSL provides access to the
-Time Service DSL is DSL wrapper over Time Service module provided by CSW.
-This DSL exposes following APIs to script writers to schedule tasks at given time.
-It also exposes utility methods for getting specified utc time or tai time and calculate offset.
+Time Service module provided by CSW.
+This DSL exposes the following API calls to script writers to access time and schedule tasks.

-## utcTimeNow

-This utility provides current utc time.
+### Time Access

+Time Service provides access to both TAI and UTC time that is synchronized at the telescope site with time on all the other computers and also with absolute time provided by a GPS system.

+Time access calls are made available to all scripts.
+Access to some time functionality requires the import of kotlin.time packages.

+### Access UTC Time with utcTimeNow

+The `utcTimeNow` Time Service utility returns the current UTC time.
+The time value returned is a CSW `UTCTime` type, which is an absolute time value.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #utc-time-now }

-## taiTimeNow

-This utility provides current utc time.
+### Access TAI Time with taiTimeNow

+The `taiTimeNow` Time Service utility returns the current TAI time.
+The time value returned is a CSW `TAITime` type, which is an absolute time value.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #tai-time-now }

-## utcTimeAfter

-This utility provides utc time after provided duration.
-Following example shows how to get utc time after 1 hour
+### Access UTC time in the Future with utcTimeAfter

+The `utcTimeAfter` Time Service utility provides an absolute UTC time some amount of time from now in the future.
+The value provided is a duration such as 1.hour.
+The returned value is an absolute `UTCTime` type.
+The following example shows provides UTC time 1 hour from now.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #utc-time-after }

-## taiTimeAfter
+### Access TAI Time in the Future with taiTimeAfter

-This utility provides tai time after provided duration.
-Following example shows how to get tai time after 1 hour
+The `taiTimeAfter` Time Service utility provides an absolute TAI time some amount of time from now in the future.
+The value provided is a duration.
+The returned value is an absolute `TAITime` type.
+The following example shows provides TAI time 1 hour from now.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #tai-time-after }

+### Scheduling with Time Service

+The Time Service DSL provides script access to the CSW scheduling library allowing scripts to schedule one off and periodic tasks.
+Access to the Time Service scheduling functionality is provided in the script writing environment with no extra imports.

-## scheduleOnce
+### Using scheduleOnce

-This API allows scheduling non periodic task in script at specified utc time or tai time.
-This returns a handle to cancel the execution of the task if it hasn't been executed already.
+The `scheduleOnce` Time Service DSL allows scheduling a task in a script once at the specified absolute UTC or TAI time.
+The function schedules the task and returns a handle that can be used to cancel the execution of the task if it has not yet executed.
-Task is a callback which will be executed in thread safe way.
+The task is a callback which will be executed in thread safe way.

-Following example shows onObserve handler of Sequencer is extracting schedule time from received observe command.
-It is creating probe command which is then submitted to downstream galil Assembly at scheduled time.
+The following example shows an onSetup handler of a script extracting a scheduled time from a Setup command and then uses the scheduleOnce to send a motion command to a Galil Assembly at the scheduled time.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #schedule-once }

-## scheduleOnceFromNow
+### Using scheduleOnceFromNow

+Often, it is necessary to schedule a task in the future some amount of time from now.
-This API allows scheduling non periodic task in script after specified duration.
-Task is a callback which will be executed in thread safe way.
-This API takes time duration after which task will be scheduled. scheduleOnceFromNow internally creates instance of utc time considering specified in duration.
+The `scheduleOnceFromNow` API allows scheduling non periodic task in script after a specified duration.
+The task is a callback which will be executed in thread safe way.
+This API takes a time duration type after which task will be scheduled.

-Following example shows scheduling task after 1 hour from current utc time.
-This returns a handle to cancel the execution of the task if it hasn't been executed already.
+The following example shows the scheduling of a task after 1 hour from now.
+The function takes a duration and returns a handle which can be used to cancel the execution of the task if it has not yet executed.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #schedule-once-from-now }

-## schedulePeriodically
+### Using schedulePeriodically

-This API allows to schedule a task to execute periodically at the given interval.
-Task is a callback which will be executed in thread safe way.
+The `schedulePeriodically` API allows scheduling a task to execute periodically at a given interval starting at a provided absolute start time.
+The provided task is a callback, which will be executed in thread safe way.

-The task is executed once at the given start time followed by execution of task at each interval.
-This returns a handle to cancel the execution of further tasks.
+Initially, the task is executed once at the given start time followed by periodic execution of the task at the requested period.
+This function returns a handle that can be used to cancel the execution of further tasks.

+The following example shows the scheduling of a task in an `onSetup` handler that starts running at the time provided in a parameter and then runs every 5 seconds until stopped.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #schedule-periodically }

-## schedulePeriodicallyFromNow
+### Using schedulePeriodicallyFromNow

+The `schedulePeriodicallyFromNow` API is like `schedulePeriodically` but takes a duration as the start time rather than an absolute time.
+Initially, the task is executed once at the duration time from the current time.
+This execution is followed by periodic execution of the task at the requested period.
-This API allows to schedule a task to execute periodically at the given interval.
-Task is a callback which will be executed in thread safe way.
+The task is a callback which will be executed in thread safe way.
+This function returns a handle that can be used to cancel the execution of further tasks.

-This API takes time duration after which task will be scheduled once followed by execution of task at each interval.
-Following example shows scheduling task after 1 hour from current utc time and then executing it periodically at 10 seconds interval.
+The following example shows scheduling the publishing of an event after 1 hour from now and then publishes an event periodically with a 10 second period until cancelled.
-This returns a handle to cancel the execution of further tasks.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #schedule-periodically-from-now }

+@@@ note { title="Limits of Scheduling" }

+The script environment for scheduling tasks should not be relied upon for very short periods or low jitter applications.

+@@@

 ## Source code for above examples